teamzorkpatrol/fan_monitor/README.md

 # fan_monitor

-**An easily configurable fan monitor/controller for Mac OS X/macOS and Linux**
+**An easily configurable fan monitor/controller for Mac OS X/macOS and Linux, an alternative to mbpfan and macfanctld**

 The problem with modern Macs is that they suck.